Table of Contents

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
-Read more or connect with a Medicaid planner.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid-eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Medicaid Planner.

 Specific Massachusetts Medicaid Programs

 Like all states, Massachusetts will pay for nursing home care for those residents who are financially qualified and have a medical need for nursing home care.
-However, the state generously (when compared to other states) offers several programs that help frail elderly individuals to live outside of nursing homes.
+However, the state generously (when compared to other states) offers many programs that help frail elderly individuals to live outside of nursing homes.

 1) Frail Elder Home & Community-Based Services Waiver – Abbreviated as FEW, a variety of supports are provided at home, in adult foster care homes, and in congregate housing for nursing home qualified persons.
 This includes persons with Alzheimer’s disease and other related dementias.
 Benefits may include personal care assistance, homemaker services, home modifications, meal delivery, and personal emergency response systems.

 2) Adult Day Health Care – The ADH Program provides day-time supervision and care, including skilled nursing, in adult day care centers across the state.
 This can serve as respite care for informal caregivers, allowing them to continue to work.

 3) Personal Care Attendant – The PCA Program pays for an in-home personal care provider for a defined number of hours.
 Beneficiaries are permitted to hire an attendant of their choosing, which includes hiring select family members, such as one’s adult child.